 If beautiful sunsets make you the happiest, then Gokarna is the just the right place for you to go on a solo trip this year.
 Gokarna is a perfect alternative for Goa but without the overcrowded beaches, of course.
 Previously visited frequently by the devotees of Lord Shiva, Gokarna is now becoming increasingly famous among hikers and backpackers looking for a peaceful getaway.
 With its tranquil beauty, Gokarna is the perfect place to unwind in the lap of nature.
 Some of the best beaches in Gokarna are Kudle, Half Moon, Om and Paradise.
 You can book Savaari’s Innova on rent in Bangalore to travel to all of these beaches comfortably.

 Known as the Queen of Hills in Central India, Mahabaleshwar is exceptionally beautiful with its entire landscape painted in hues of green in the monsoons.
 Travellers like to over-crowd this place during summers for its pleasant weather, but Mahabaleshwar is much more than just good weather.
 About 120 km from Pune, Mahabaleshwar is a paradise for food-lovers.
 The gorgeous landscape, amazing weather, home-cooked meals and freshly plucked strawberries make this one of the best destinations for a solo trip in India.
 Walking around, inhaling the fresh air of Mahabaleshwar is a much-needed break for our tired city souls.
 Some of the must do things in Mahabaleshwar would be, witness the majestic sunrise at Wilson Point, biking at Mahabaleshwar hill station, enjoy boating from Tapola to Bamnoli Island and enjoy rock climbing, horse riding trekking at Matheran, and pluck fresh strawberries at the strawberries farms.
 Book a taxi from Mumbai to Mahabaleshwar here.
+If you are travelling from Pune, book your Pune to Mahabaleshwar cab here.
 In case you want to explore more of Maharashtra, you may also read up on Lavasa here which is a few hours away from Mahabaleshwar.

 Known as the rock capital of India, Shillong is Meghalaya’s largest city.
 The gentle breeze coming in from the hills bless Shillong with great weather all throughout the year.
 The rainforest canopies, dewy freshness in the air, the cascading waterfalls and the sun-kissed snow-clad mountains are a treat to the eyes.
 Apart from the much-vaunted beauty of the city, there are many man-made attractions in Shillong as well.
 You must explore Elephant Falls, trek the David Scott Trail, explore the Living Root Bridge at Mawlynnong, go caving at Krem Mawmluh, experience rock climbing, rappelling and zip-lining at Barapani and much more.
 With Savaari’s affordable Guwahati to Shillong taxi fare, travel comfortably without burning a hole in your pocket.